Talikamuhib/model-validation-eso6oli/README.md

 ## License

-All code in this repository is licensed under the GPLv3 License.
+All code in this repository is licensed under the Apache License 2.0.